airbnb/plog/README.md

 ## Operational tricks

 - To minimize packet loss due to "lacks", increase the kernel socket buffer size.
 For Linux, `sysctl net.core.rmem_max`.

+## Event logging at Airbnb

+We use JSON objects with the following fields:

+- type: String.
+Only very few values are acceptable due to our pipeline splitting event streams by type.
+- uuid: String.
+- host: String.
+- timestamp: int64.
+- data: String→String map or String.